fedosejev/upload-image-with-jquery-and-express/README.md

-# Upload image with jQuery, Node.js and Express.js
+# Upload an image with jQuery, Node.js and Express.js
-Example of how to upload image using jQuery, Node.js and Express.js.
+Example of how to upload an image using jQuery, Node.js and Express.js.

 ## Install